fpga-developer/pearl/readme.md

 ## Introduction
 💎 PEARL is the first diverse suite of scalable reinforcement learning environments based on FPGA technology.

 It features very fast environment computation speed⚡️, large-scale parallelism🏅, and high flexibility🌊.

 🏠 PEARL provides a [Template](Template/Pipeline.v) for parallel reinforcement learning environments on FPGA.
 Its modular and parameterized features allow users to conveniently customize new environments without extensive FPGA knowledge.

+💗You can see an example in this [Video](https://www.bilibili.com/video/BV12tV4e1EVw/?vd_source=3bfa69ca5962fd1ea8f48c880ae9844c).
+We demo an example of PPO algorithm training based on PEARL.

+💗You can see an example in this [Video](https://youtu.be/hgF3JZtLvZw).
+We demo an example of how to write an atari game seaquest based on PEARL in verilog.

-🌌 It now features 7 environments based on this template!
+🌌 It now features **8** environments based on this template!

 ## Environments
 PEARL currently offers a variety of environments, including classical control, gridworld, and strategy games🌍.